nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 - Make sure your node is running and do not stop it if there is no need
 - Open all needed ports
-- Wait until your node gets above 50% of performance (average of last 24h) - this will likely take several hours, up to a day
+- Wait until your node gets above 50% of performance (average of last 24h) - this will likely take several hours, up to a day.
+During this time your node is tested by `nym-api` and every positive response picks up your Gateway's routing score.

+**Do not restart your Gateway without reason, your routing score will only get worse!**

 ### My exit Gateway "is still not online..."

 The Nyx chain epoch takes up to 60 min.
-To prevent the Gateway getting blacklisted, it's important to run it before and during the bonding process.
-In case it already got blacklisted run it for at several hours.
-During this time your node is tested by `nym-api` and every positive response picks up your Gateway's routing score.
-Do **not** restart your Gateway without reason, your routing score will only get worse.
+To prevent the Gateway getting blacklisted, it's essential to start it before the bonding process and let it running.
+In case it already got [blacklisted](#my-gateway-is-backlisted) check the steps above.

 ### When enabling `ip_packet_router` (IPR) I get a `client-core error`